Navigating IVF on the NHS

 Adding another layer to the confusion is the question of how many cycles you’ll be offered on the NHS.
 Some areas will offer only one cycle of IVF, while others will offer two or three.

 To help you break it down, we’ve split the data to reflect how many cycles of IVF are offered in each area of England.
-When looking for your area, remember that your CCG is based on the location of your GP Practice, rather than your own home address.
+When looking for your area, remember that your ICB is based on the location of your GP Practice, rather than your own home address.

 Areas offering 1 cycle